muaz-khan/WebRTC-Experiment/socketio-over-nodejs/README.md

 #### What is `node signaler`?

-This command runs the `signaler.js` file.
-That file handles socket.io server side stuff.
+This command runs node.js server via `signaler.js` file.
+That file handles socket.io relevant stuff.

 =

 #### What is `jitsu deploy`?

-This command deploys the entire directory (i.e. project) over `nodejitsu` servers.
+This command deploys the **entire directory** (i.e. project, including all `node_modules` dependencies) over `nodejitsu` servers.
 You will be able to access your deployed project using URL like this:

 ```javascript
 http://username.jit.su/